Lance Armstrong Fast Facts

 January 17, 2013 - In an interview with Oprah Winfrey, Armstrong admits to using banned performance-enhancing drugs during his cycling career.

-February 22, 2013 - The US Department of Justice has joined the whistle-blower lawsuit against Armstrong that was originally filed by former teammate Landis.
+February 22, 2013 - The US Department of Justice announces it has joined the whistle-blower lawsuit against Armstrong that was originally filed by former teammate Landis.

-March 26, 2013 - ABC News reports that Armstrong is being investigated for doping crimes committed while he lived in Spain during 2004.

 April 23, 2013 - The Justice Department files a lawsuit against Armstrong and his company Tailwind Sports for millions of dollars that the US Postal Service spent to sponsor the cycling team.
 The complaint charges that the use of prohibited drugs constitutes a breach of contract.